DorienD/queer-cal/README.md

 - [ ] Add glossary explaining keywords
 - [ ] Community event submission - allow users to add events
 - [ ] Add filtering by tags, keywords, and date
+- [ ] Expand to other cities, think of a good UX
 - [ ] Build an event scraper(?) for auto-imports (e.g. from Instagram posts)
 - [ ] Integrate with a, possibly paid, newsletter system
 - [ ] Allow sync with personal calendars (Google/iCal/ICS — user-controlled)